 The third and final performance period under an earn-out provision for the acquisition of our tax refund processing business ended on June 30, 2017.
-We believe that our tax refund processing business did not achieve its earn-out performance target for the fiscal year performance period based on the provisions of the contract and therefore, the total potential payout of \$26 million has not been accrued on our balance sheet as of March 31, 2018.
+We believe that our tax refund processing business did not achieve its earn-out performance target for the fiscal year performance period based on the provisions of the contract and therefore, the total potential payout of \$26 million has not been accrued on our balance sheet as of June 30, 2018.
 We are currently in the process of resolving the final earn-out calculation with the selling shareholders with the assistance of a neutral third party who will make a determination of the final outcome.
 To the extent there is an unfavorable resolution for the earn-out payment, we may be required to make payment of up to \$26 million.

-During the quarter ended June 30, 2016, we continued our planned conversion of customer files from our legacy third-party card processor to our current third-party card processor.
+During the quarter ended June 30, 2016, we were in the process of our planned conversion of customer files from our legacy third-party card processor to our current third-party card processor.
 As part of the conversion process, a small percentage of our active account holders experienced limited disruptions in service.
 As a result of this limited disruption in service, two putative class action complaints were filed during the second quarter of 2016.
-Any settlement amount paid to resolve the consolidated class actions will be borne equally between us and our third-party card processor.
-We have recorded an estimated accrual of approximately \$2.3 million, which represents our portion of the estimated total settlement amount, all of which our insurance carrier has agreed to reimburse us.
-This amount is recorded in other accrued liabilities and accounts receivable on our consolidated balance sheet as of March 31, 2018.
+We agreed with our third-party card processor that any payments to resolve the consolidated class actions would be borne equally between us and our third-party card processor.
+We previously recorded an accrual of approximately \$2.3 million, which represented our portion of the estimated total settlement amount, all of which our insurance carrier agreed to reimburse us.
+During the three months ended June 30, 2018, we settled the class actions and began making payments to those members of the class.
+As of June 30, 2018, we have paid approximately \$2.2 million of the accrued liability, the balance of which is expected to be paid to remaining class members shortly thereafter.